-At Westgate Primary School all children, including SEN and Disadvantage learn the following concepts and themes through studying different aspects of art throughout the school:
+At Westgate Primary School all children, including SEN and disadvantaged, learn the following concepts and themes through studying different aspects of art throughout the school:

 - Taking inspiration